St. John Ambulance of Malaysia: Leadership and Governance

-The present leadership and governance structure of SJAM was established following the enactment of St. John Ambulance of Malaysia (Incorporation) Act, 1972 (including its subsidiary legislations).
+The present leadership and governance structure of SJAM was established following the enactment of St. John Ambulance of Malaysia (Incorporation) Act 1972 (including its subsidiary legislations).

 The Yang di-Pertuan Agong is the Royal Patron of SJAM.
-The appointment is currently held by the reigning monarch, Sultan Abdullah.
+The appointment is currently held by the reigning monarch, Sultan Ibrahim ibni Sultan Iskandar.

 The affairs of SJAM are governed by the St. John Council of Malaysia, presided by the National President and the Deputy National President.
-By law, the roles are automatically conferred to the Prime Minister of Malaysia and the Minister of Health, Malaysia respectively and, they are respectively held by Dato' Seri Anwar Ibrahim and Dr. Zaliha Mustafa at present.
+By law, the roles are automatically conferred to the Prime Minister of Malaysia and the Minister of Health, Malaysia respectively and, they are respectively held by Dato' Seri Anwar Ibrahim and Dr. Dzulkefly Ahmad at present.
 Membership of the Council consists of principal officers of SJAM, representatives from various Federal ministries and agencies, as well as individuals of high standing who are independent.

 Day-to-day management affairs rests with the Commander-in-Chief, who is also the Chairman of Council.

 Organisational structure

 SJAM is headed by a Commander-in-Chief.
 Appointed by the National President, he is responsible to the Council as the chief executive of the Corporation, assisted by a Deputy Commander-in-Chief.
-The appointment of Commander-in-Chief is currently held by Dato' Lai See Ming, KStJ whereas his deputy is Prof. Dato' Sri Dr. Haji Abu Hassan Asaari bin Abdullah.
+The appointment of Commander-in-Chief is currently held by Dato' Lai See Ming, KStJ whereas his deputy is Dato' Yeo Kim Thong, KStJ.

 SJAM has two main areas of activity, as follows: